After a noticeable absence from the AAA space, developer Obsidian Entertainment returns to the mainstream with a brand new IP.

 The Outer Worlds' story takes place in the distant future in a solar system known as Halcyon.
 You play as a colonist who was supposed to be one of the first to arrive in the system but became lost in transit and stuck in hyper sleep for decades.
 You're awoken by a rogue scientist named Doctor Phineas Wells and quickly discover that the colony is falling apart thanks to the mismanagement of a corporate entity conglomerate known as The Board.
 So, it's up to you and Phineas to find a way to revive the colonists and break the hold that The Board has on the colony as well as save it from its impending doom... or you could lead the entire colony off a cliff, screw over Phineas, or whatever else you so choose!

-Anyone who has played Fallout: New Vegas or Pillars of Eternity already have a good idea as to what to expect here.
+Anyone who has played Fallout: New Vegas or Pillars of Eternity already has a good idea as to what to expect here.
 The fate of Halcyon's communities as well as the various characters you encounter rest almost entirely on the decisions you make.
 If you want, you can guide these communities to total ruin, ensuring that the land will be blighted for all eternity with its buildings only serving as tombstones for the corpses that you left in your wake or you can be a community's savoir, ensuring that it will prosper for years to come.

 Alternately, you can just go through the story missions and ignore the problems that the communities endure.
 The various decisions that you make ultimately affect the ending and encourage multiple playthroughs as they install a desire to explore every corner of this solar system while rewarding and punishing you for your efforts.
 It's something that few games seem to do these days which is a shame because it never stops being a fun and rewarding system that makes you want to come back for more.
 Unfortunately, you're going to wish that the writing and level design was just a little bit stronger at times.